Differentiating the entropy of random walks on hyperbolic groups: Definitions and results

 We refer to \cite{kn:gh} for background material on hyperbolic groups.

-From now on, we will assume that $\G$ is hyperbolic and non-elementary.
+From now on, we will assume that $\G$ is hyperbolic and nonelementary.

 Following \cite{kn:bhm2}, we let $\D(\G)$ be the set of left-invariant proper metrics on $\G$ which are both equivalent to a word metric and hyperbolic.
 Note that these last two conditions are not redundant.
-Indeed there always exist non-hyperbolic (non-geodesic) metrics equivalent to any word metric on $\Gamma$, see \cite{kn:bhm2}, Proposition 2.3.
+Indeed there always exist nonhyperbolic (nongeodesic) metrics equivalent to any word metric on $\Gamma$; see \cite{kn:bhm2}, Proposition~2.3.
 There may also exist hyperbolic metrics on $\G$ that are not equivalent to a word metric.

 We shall consider the following two compactifications of $\G$.
-The {\bf visual (Gromov) compactification} is obtained by considering all infinite sequences in $\G$ and identifying two such sequences, say $(x_n)$ and $(y_n)$, if the Gromov product $(x_n,y_n)_w$ tends to infinity.
-The {\bf horofunction (Busemann) compactification} is constructed by identifying a point $x\in\G$ with the horo-function $k_x:\G\rightarrow\R$, $k_x(y)=\vert y-x\vert-\vert w-x\vert$ and taking the closure for the topology of pointwise convergence.
+The \emph{visual \textup{(}Gromov\textup{)} compactification} is obtained by considering all infinite sequences in $\G$ and identifying two such sequences, say $(x_n)$ and $(y_n)$, if the Gromov product $(x_n,y_n)_w$ tends to infinity.
+The \emph{horo-function \textup{(}Busemann\textup{)} compactification} is constructed by identifying a point $x\in\G$ with the horo-function $k_x\dvtx \G \rightarrow\R$, $k_x(y)=\vert y-x\vert-\vert w-x\vert$ and taking the closure for the topology of pointwise convergence.
 By Ascoli's theorem, this is indeed a compact.
 The group $\G$ acts by homeomorphisms on both compactifications.
 Up to equivariant homeomorphisms, the Gromov compactification does not depend on the choice of either the base point $w$ or the choice of $d\in\D(\G)$.
 The Busemann compactification is also independent of the choice of the base point but not of the choice of the metric.
-We shall say that $d$ satisfies {\bf Assumption (BA)} if, up to equivariant homeomorphisms, the Gromov and Busemann compactifications coincide.
+We shall say that $d$ satisfies \emph{Assumption \textup{(}BA\textup{)}} if, up to equivariant homeomorphisms, the Gromov and Busemann compactifications coincide.

-Assumption {\bf(BA)} is in particular satisfied by the class of metrics called {\bf Green metrics}.
+Assumption (\emph{BA}) is in particular satisfied by the class of metrics called \emph{Green metrics}.
 These are constructed as follows.
-We call a probability measure $\mu$ on $\G$ 'symmetric' if $\mu(x^{-1})=\mu(x)$ for all $x\in\G$.
+We call a probability measure $\mu$ on $\G$ ``symmetric'' if $\mu (x^{-1})=\mu(x)$ for all $x\in\G$.
 The support of $\mu$ is the set of $x\in\G$ such that $\mu(x)$ is not zero.

 Let $\mu$ be a probability measure on $\G$.
 We assume that $\mu$ is symmetric and that the support of $\mu$ is finite and generates the whole group $\G$.
 The Green function associated to $\mu$ is defined by